SmokinCaterpillar/blog/2017_01_18_ias_money/ias_money.md

 As a reminder, you can find the entire source code [in my Github profile](https://github.com/SmokinCaterpillar/IaS_Money).

 That's about it.
-So have fun with your new *ISE* token (or your own copy-and-pasted custom token) and happy HODLing!
+So have fun with your new *ISE* token (or your own copy-and-pasted custom version) and happy HODLing!